KavinduGD/docker_k8/00-k8-short-note/03-objects/readme.md

 - **each pods can have multiple containers**
 - **pods running = at least one container is running**
 - **containers in a pod and communicate via localhost**
+- **kubelet is the process that watch and take care of pods in the worker node**

 ## Replicasets